John Shimkus: Political campaigns

 In 2012, Shimkus' district was renumbered as the 15th district after Illinois lost another district.
 It lost much of its northern portion to the 13th district, previously numbered as 15th, which was ultimately won by his former projects director, Rodney Davis.
 The old 19th had been trending Republican over the years, like southern Illinois as a whole.
 However, the new 15th was, on paper, one of the most Republican districts in the Midwest.
 Shimkus was reelected four more times from this district with over 70 percent of the vote.

 When seeking his 11th term in 2016, Shimkus faced Illinois State Senator Kyle McCarter in the Republican primary.
 McCarter ran to the political right of Shimkus and criticized his accommodation with the Obama administration as well as national Republican party leadership.
 No other party even put up a candidate, meaning whoever won the primary would be assured of victory in November.
 Shimkus won the primary with 60.4% of the vote to McCarter's 39.6%.
 He then won the general election unopposed.

 FEC records show that the John S. Fund, the PAC for Shimkus, contributed to former Republican House Majority Leader Tom DeLay in 2005.
 The fund also made contributions to Peter Roskam, a Republican candidate for the House from Illinois's 6th district, from 2005 to 2008 and to David McSweeney, a Republican candidate for the House from Illinois's 8th district, in 2006.
 In 2006, the funds treasurer, lobbyist Mark Valente, resigned.
 Shimkus earlier said he was considering removing Valente, but he did not want to act too quickly because it might suggest there was something improper about their relationship.

 Electoral history

-The was disbanded after the 2000 census due to reapportionment and Illinois' loss of a U.S. House seat, which is why Shimkus faced David D. Phelps, incumbent of the 19th district, in the 2002 election.
-The 19th district was disbanded after the 2010 census, so Shimkus ran in the redistricted 15th district.
+The was eliminated after the 2000 census due to reapportionment and Illinois' loss of a U.S. House seat, which is why Shimkus faced David D. Phelps, incumbent of the 19th district, in the 2002 election.
+The 19th district was eliminated after the 2010 census, so Shimkus ran in the redistricted 15th district.
 The 15th district includes a large part of southern and south-western Illinois and a small part of the Metro East, where Shimkus resides.